 Leveraging quality articles that comply with key SEO principles brings value to your business.
 There are several pros evergreen content brings, and they are as follows:

 - a high level of traffic driven to a website;

 - more value for visitors (skills and knowledge);

 - a high number of shares;

 - customer loyalty;

 - lead generation.

-Now that you know about the pros, let’s review the types.
+Now that you know about the pros, let’s review the types of evergreen content.

 - Step-by-step guides

 If you aim to rank higher and drive more traffic, be ready to use different forms of content: how-to instructions, guides, interviews, product overviews, infographics, and more.
 They will help you engage your audience and make them stay loyal to your company.
 It’s time to jump into the types.